 7.2.
 Titles and Licenses

 Titles and licenses, such as e.g. UEFA B Coach License, are stored in the additional info tab.
-Information important for licenses and titles are: number of the document, document type, issued by, date from/to.
+Information important for licenses and titles is the number of the document, document type, issued by, and date from/to.

 7.3.
 Identification Documents

-Identification documents, such as Passport, Visa, or National ID, are stored in the additional info tab.
-Information important for ID documents are: number of the document, document type, issued by, date from/to.
+Identification documents, such as Passports, Visas, or National IDs, are stored in the additional info tab.
+Information important for ID documents is the number of the document, document type, issued by, and date from/to.